We have had a look at several different arrows.

 Heavy arrows are especially good when you are shooting with stronger bows.

-The heavier the arrow, the more energy they can store.
+The heavier the arrow, the more energy it can store.
 This gives them a stronger punch, but the weight also slows them down a bit.

 Heavy arrows also don’t get affected that much by windy conditions.
 So if you are shooting outside, fiberglass arrows can help you immensely to hit the target on a windy day.